dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

 ### Return Value

-A promise resolving to a `TextResult[]` object that contains all the barcode results found in this image.
+A promise resolving to array of `TextResult` that contains all the barcode results found in this image.

 ### Code Snippet